element-plus/unplugin-element-plus/README.md

 ###### Features

 - 💚 On-demand import style for Element Plus.
-- ⚡️ Supports Vite, Webpack, Vue CLI, Rollup and more, powered by <a href="https://github.com/unjs/unplugin">unplugin</a>.
+- ⚡️ Supports Vite, Webpack, Vue CLI, Rollup, esbuild and more, powered by <a href="https://github.com/unjs/unplugin">unplugin</a>.

 ## Installation